Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/readme.md

 - Elements in lists are separated with “,” fx. ['measured', 'calculated']
 - Decimal number are with 3 decimals in the results

+## Skipping Expected Columns

+Currently, the framework only supports skipping the column 'calculation_result_id'.
+If you want to skip this column in leave ALL column cells empty in the expected result file.
+If any cell in the column is filled, the column will be checked.

 ## Coverage - all_test_cases.py and Coverage.py

 The class coverage/all_test_cases.py contains all test-cases that we want to test in the feature tests.